 Any load carried on the vehicle's carrying rack(s) will affect the stability and control of the vehicle.
-For this reason, do not exceed the load limits of the vehicle manufacturer.
+For this reason, do not exceed the load limits of the vehicle's manufacturer.
 Always make sure the load is secured and cannot interfere with your proper control.
 Always be aware that the "load" may slide or fall off and create an accident.
 Avoid loads that may protrude sideways and get snagged or caught in brush or other obstacles.
 Avoid covering and obstructing the headlamp or taillight with the cargo.

 This vehicle is designed specifically to carry an operator only.
-Even with a long seat that provides unrestricted operator movements, they are not designed nor intended to carry passenger(s).
-Carrying passenger (s) will affect the stability and your control of the ATV.
+Even with a long seat that provide unrestricted operator movements, they are not designed nor intended to carry passenger(s).
+Do not install passenger's seat or use the racks or their location to carry passenger(s).
+Carrying passenger(s) may affect the stability and your control of the vehicle.